SuperpowersCorp/servant-ghcjs-router/README.md

 # crossroads-ghcjs

-Routing for a GHCJS frontend project using [Crossroads.js](https://millermedeiros.github.io/crossroads.js/) to handle routing and [Servant](https://hackage.haskell.org/package/servant) to create typesafe routes and APIs
+Routing for a GHCJS frontend project using [Hasher](https://github.com/millermedeiros/Hasher) to handle updated routes and [Servant](https://hackage.haskell.org/package/servant) to create typesafe routes and APIs